SL79/TempHolding/README.md

                 │          │              │
                 │          │              └─⫸ Short summary.
 Lowercase.
 Hyphens, no spaces.
                 │          │
-                │          └─⫸ no-ref to replace issue-<issue id> if the the branch type is maintenance.
+                │          └─⫸ no-ref to replace issue-<issue id> if the branch type is maintenance.
                 │
                 └─⫸ Branch Type: feature|hotfix|test|maintenance.
 ```